Introduction/Fater (monsoon version)

 Whereas my 2020 Black Sparrow Press debut/closer Cuttings from the Tangle was more stanza-based, these posts are presented mostly in something I've just discovered called "paragraphs" which you may have seen in books or long-winded text messages.
 Here’s the syllabus:

-1. MUSICAL DEPICTIONS are for those of you who've heard some of my recordings & possibly even purchased them.
+1. MUSICAL DEPICTIONS are for those who've heard some of my recordings & possibly even purchased them.
 They’re recollections about cataloged tracks, but also unreleased strains & appropriated airs, which is just writing about either songs from my albums, abandoned demos, outtakes or covers with accompanying audio.

 2. INTERNAL DESCRIPTIONS are mostly non-musical & more like me interviewing myself sideways into an investigative puff piece, i.e contemplations on the wondrous bruise of living.